Congregation of Divine Providence

-The Congregation of Divine Providence (or Sisters of Divine Providence) is the name of two Roman Catholic religious institutes of women which have developed from the work of Jean-Martin Moye (1730-1793), a French Catholic priest.
+The Congregation of Divine Providence (or Sisters of Divine Providence) is the name of several Roman Catholic religious institutes of women which have developed from the work of Jean-Martin Moye (1730-1793), a French Catholic priest.
 They are dedicated to the instruction and care of the neediest of the world.
+Started in 1762, it took its final form in 1852.

-Moye saw the lack of educational opportunities for females in the rural sectors of his large parish in the then Duchy of Lorraine, soon to be a part of France.
-It took its final form in 1852.
-The general motherhouse of the larger congregation is in Saint-Jean-de-Bassel, Moselle, France.
+Moye saw the lack of educational opportunities for females in the rural sectors of his large parish in the Duchy of Lorraine, at that time an independent nation, speaking a form of the German language.
+The general motherhouse of the largest congregation is in Saint-Jean-de-Bassel, Moselle, France.
 The Sisters of this congregation serve on four continents.
-They both use the postnominal initials of C.D.P..
+They all use the postnominal initials of C.D.P..